northsack/F24_Team2_FormulaSAE/Reports/Experimental_Analysis - Final.md

 - Temperature would not rise significantly.
 - RPM and torque would increase linearly with throttle until reaching the low-current limit.

-We expected deviations from ideal operation due to the restricted current input.

-Reference Expected Results - Motor Controller Specifications (from controller software)

 **Traction Baseline Profile:**

 - Max Forward Speed: 6050 rpm